China's highest producer inflation in over 12 years highlights global price pressures - Up News Info

 On a monthly basis, the PPI rose 1.6%, up from a 0.9% uptick in April.

-Coal-fired power plants also stocked up on thermal coal to meet surging electricity demand during the summer peak, resulting in a 10.6% month-on-month increase in prices in the coal mining and washing sector, up from 2.8% the previous month, said Dong Lijuan, senior statistician at the NBS.
+Power plants also stocked up on thermal coal to meet surging electricity demand during summer, resulting in a 10.6% month-on-month increase in prices in the coal mining and washing sector, up from 2.8% the previous month, said Dong Lijuan, senior statistician at the NBS.

-Higher commodity prices and low bases last year could further drive up China’s producer price inflation in the second and third quarters, China’s central bank has said.

 Advertisement